 These VUCCA elements make step changes in improvement difficult within mine planning and operations since it is so hard to predict the impact of changes on the entire system.
 People will often make changes that improve their local environment or subsystem without knowing the overall effect on the entire system, thus potentially sacrificing a global optima rule for local optimization.

-Dynamic simulation can be applied to solve a wide range of particular challenges in open-pit mine planning and operation.
-In the figure below, you will find an illustration of the primary operations and processes in open-pit coal mining.
+Dynamic simulation can be applied to solve a wide range of particular challenges in open-cast mine planning and operation.
+In the figure below, you will find an illustration of the primary operations and processes in open-cast coal mining.